TorchedArchive/Texturant/README.md

 ![Usage](https://samuraistacks-leader-of-the.succ.world/i/nxrl6a52.gif)

 # Changelog
-+ Improved todo list
-+ Selecting "Burgers" on MacDonalds doesn't return literally nothing
++ Basic Money shell (Useable later)
+ - Test by doing `texturant money` report bugs at https://github.com/SamuraiStacks/Texturant/issues
++ Menu Updates:
+ -Texturant in ASCII art
+ - Show current version

 # Todo
 + All the other restaurant chains
 + More food on MacDonalds
-+ Money
++ Money - 10% Done
++ Update checker

-**I made this because I, SamuraiStacks had nothing to do and wanted to code something, so thanks to my lust of coding this now exists. :D xD**
+**I made this because I, SamuraiStacks had nothing to do and wanted to code something, so thanks to my lust for coding this now exists. :D xD**